homebysix/wp-plugin-counter/README.md

 #### Instructions

-1. Edit the options in the SETTINGS section to suit your environment.
+1. Edit the options in the WEBSITE SETTINGS and ALERT SETTINGS sections to suit your environment.
 2. Place the script in your web hosting "home" folder.
 3. Add the script to your host's cron tab.
 If you want it to check hourly, for example, the crontab might look like this:
 ```